Skip to content

 However, in the event of a dispute, you cannot retroactively amend the default terms that the law implies absent any partnership agreement.
 Therefore, you and your partners should dedicate as much time as necessary to creating a fully-fledged partnership agreement.

-It is best practice to engage a solicitor to review your partnership agreement to ensure it best reflects the interests and intentions of all partners.
+It is best practice to engage a solicitor to review your partnership agreement, ensuring it accurately reflects the interests and intentions of all partners.

 Key Takeaways